adnguyen/adnguyen.github.io/_posts/2016-03-30-Resources.md

 ---
 ### Updated: 2016-05-24

 ## Interested in how I do science?
+I'm attempting to make my work as transparent as possible.

 ### 1. I've shared most of my dissertation projects on [Github](http://adnguyen.github.io/Dissertation_temperature_adaptation_ants/)